DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ---

-##### Which of these changes would be made in Aave after GHO’s integration with Aave protocol?
+##### Which of these enhancements/changes would be made in Aave after GHO’s integration with Aave protocol?

 - [x]  aTokens and debt tokens will be minted for GHO
 - [ ]  New aTokens and debt tokens will not be minted for GHO